wasiur/wasiur.github.io/Miscellanea/README.md

 7. Journal of Mathematics in Industry
 8. Journal of Mathematical Analysis and Applications
 9. IEEE Transactions on Automatic Control
-10. IEEE Transactions on Networking
+10. IEEE Control System Letters
-11. IEEE Transactions on Control of Network Systems
+11. IEEE Transactions on Networking
-12. Journal of Scientific Research
+12. IEEE Transactions on Control of Network Systems
-13. IEEE Control Systems Letters
+13. Journal of Scientific Research

 ## Good things on the Internet